 John Calvin argued that God could have sent angels to preach, but he sent sinners.
 Why?
 There are two main reasons.
 First, God is pleased to work through broken vessels as it gives him more glory.
 Second, God is pleased by our humility in submitting to men with feet of clay.
 So find a pastor who is a real man.
 Put aside your ideals, and assess him by God’s ideals in 1 Timothy 3 and Titus 1.
 You’re looking for a man who, in general, meets those qualifications.
 He needn’t be the ideal man—he must be a faithful father.

 God’s house-rules are not optional.
 God’s design for embodied creation is not optional.
 Hence church is not optional.
+Indeed, when you attend church, you enter the heavenly court.
 The internet can guide you, but it will not father you.
 The only way to become a mature son of God, to become a true father yourself, is through the means he established by which he raises up sons to image him.
 The formula is simple: Find a church that will disciple you.
 Submit yourself to it.
 Grow up.